Data Analysts vs Data Scientists: What's the Difference?

 The Need for Data Analysts and Data Scientists

-To improve the supply of data talent, leading business are investing in continuous learning opportunities; such as offering graduate training schemes and apprenticeship programmes that attract high-caliber students and skill them up quickly.
+To improve the supply of data talent, leading business are investing in continuous learning opportunities; such as offering graduate training schemes and apprenticeship programmes that attract high-calibre students and skill them up quickly.
 This is a promising movement to address the UK’s long-standing data skills shortage.
-Numerous government publications such as Nesta’s 2014 report titled ‘Mind the data skills gap’ stated, “urgent action is needed to deal with this data skills crunch, and ensure that ‘data talent’ coming out of UK universities is able to transform data into insights in industry.”
+Numerous government publications such as Nesta’s 2014 report titled ‘Mind the data skills gap’ stated, “urgent action is needed to deal with this data skills crunch, and ensure that ‘data talent’ coming out of UK universities is able to transform data into insights in the industry.”

 Training schemes can be used to support your talent management and recruiting strategies.
 The 2017 Global Talent Competitiveness Index reports that “in this new environment, training, investment in professional development, and continuous learning and upskilling are becoming ever-more desirable values for a new generation of workers.”
 With this in mind, there are some real opportunities for companies to leverage their training programmes to provide competitive offers that attract and hire the best candidates.